silos-sk/Axis/README.md

 # Future Work

 - Add original idea of setting alarm notification for each test timing
-- Add more testing protocols
+- Enable adding more testing regimes and protocols
 - Enhance app UI